kubeflow/website/content/docs/gke/deploy/delete-cli.md

   files.
 For example, `/opt/my-kubeflow/`.
 * `KF_CONFIG_FILE` is the name of your Kubeflow configuration file.
   For example, `kfctl_gcp_iap.yaml`.
-* For further details, see the guide to
-  [deploying Kubeflow with the CLI](/docs/gke/deploy/deploy-cli).
+* For further background about the above settings, see the guide to [deploying Kubeflow with the CLI](/docs/gke/deploy/deploy-cli).

 You should consider preserving storage if you may want to relaunch